ExpressionEngine Docs

 {if logged_in_primary_role_name *= 'games'} Shall we play a game? {/if}

-You can test against the primary role name of the currently logged in user.
+Check against the short name of the primary role for the currently logged in user.

 logged_in_primary_role_description